Modern History Playlist

 Fun Facts

-The revolt began on a Sunday (10 May 1857), surprising British officers at church.
+The revolt began on a Sunday (10 May 1857), surprising British officers at church, leading to chaos and miscommunication in the initial days.

-Bahadur Shah Zafar was 82 years old when declared emperor by rebels.
+Bahadur Shah Zafar was 82 years old when declared emperor by the rebels, highlighting the need for a symbolic central authority.

 Mains Key Points